How to Automate Content Creation with AI Without Losing the Human Touch

 - think of a topic

-- write a half intro
+- write half an intro

 - stop to make an image

-- try to post on social
+- try to post on social media

 - come back to the article